Substancia/nestjs-chatapp-backend/README.md

 ## Description

-Sample ChatApp backend server written in NestJS for educational purposes
+Sample ChatApp backend server written in NestJS for educational purposes.

+This is a PoC repo, the project has been moved to a monorepo at https://github.com/Substancia/REACTive-cucumber-NEST.

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.